OsarohEkhoragbon/LFC-FORWARD-PERFORMANCE-2024-2025-SEASON/README.md

 Manual Data Slicing for interactive storytelling

-Manual data aggregation and formula-based calculations:

-=IFERROR() for error handling

-=SUMIFS() for conditional totals

-=AVERAGEIFS() for performance rate calculations

 ## 💡 Purpose & Impact
 This dashboard was created to track and compare Liverpool’s attacking efficiency, highlight player strengths and weaknesses, and assist fans, analysts, and scouts in understanding player contributions in a single glance.